electricimp/mLab/README.md

 If an empty table is passed to the *query* parameter, find will return all records in the collection, otherwise, *find()* will execute the specified query, and return the results.

-*Information about building queries can be found in [mLab’s documentation](http://docs.mongodb.org/v2.6/reference/operator/query/).*
+**Note** Information about building queries can be found in [mLab’s documentation](http://docs.mongodb.org/v2.6/reference/operator/query/).

 ```squirrel
 // Return all users